jclauneuro/snakemakehippo/README.md

 ## Usage

-### Simple
+### Running on Graham

-#### Step 1: Install workflow
+#### Step 1: Install neuroglia-helpers

-If you simply want to use this workflow, download and extract the [latest release](https://github.com/snakemake-workflows/zona-diffparc/releases).
-If you intend to modify and further extend this workflow or want to work under version control, fork this repository as outlined in [Advanced](#advanced).
-The latter way is recommended.

-In any case, if you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this repository and, if available, its DOI (see above).
+`snakemake` and `snakemake_slurm` are wrappers in [neuroglia-helpers](http://github.com/khanlab/neuroglia-helpers), make sure you use the `graham_khanlab` cfg file.

 #### Step 2: Configure workflow

 Configure the workflow according to your needs via editing the file `config.yaml`.

+You can set the `test_single_subj` variable to True to reduce computing time when testing.

-#### Step 3: Execute workflow
+#### Step 3:

 Test your configuration by performing a dry-run via

-    snakemake --use-conda -n
+    snakemake --use-singularity -n

-Execute the workflow locally via
+Execute the workflow locally using an interactive job:

+    regularInteractive -g

-    snakemake --use-conda --cores $N
+    snakemake --use-singularity --cores 8 --resources gpus=1

-using `$N` cores or run it in a cluster environment via

-    snakemake --use-conda --cluster qsub --jobs 100

-or

-    snakemake --use-conda --drmaa --jobs 100

-If you not only want to fix the software stack but also the underlying OS, use
+To execute the workflow for all subjects, use:

+    snakemake_slurm

+To export files to dropbox, use:
-    snakemake --use-conda --use-singularity
+    snakemake -s export_dropbox.smk

-in combination with any of the modes above.
 See the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/executable.html) for further details.

 # Step 4: Investigate results